Cock-of-Rock Jungle Peru

 Andean Cock-of-the-rock: Peru’s National Bird and a Living Treasure of the Amazonian Andes.

+The Andean Cock-of-the-rock (Rupicola peruvianus) is far more than just a colorful bird — it is the national bird of Peru and a vibrant emblem of Andean-Amazonian biodiversity.
+With its spectacular orange crest, fiery red plumage, and hypnotic courtship dance, this mesmerizing bird captivates nature lovers, birdwatchers, and wildlife photographers from around the globe.
 This iconic species inhabits the lush cloud forests of the Peruvian Andes, thriving in regions such as Madre de Dios, Cusco, San Martín, and Junín.
 It can be spotted in world-renowned reserves like the Manu National Park, Tambopata National Reserve, and the Machu Picchu Sanctuary.
 At dawn, males gather in communal display areas known as leks to engage in a dazzling natural performance — spreading their wings and producing distinctive calls to woo potential mates.
+According to ancient Andean legends, the Cock-of-the-rock was once a plain gray bird, transformed by the Sun God into a radiant creature as a symbol of Peru’s spirit: resilient, radiant, and deeply connected to nature.
+Although not critically endangered, this species is increasingly threatened by deforestation, illegal mining, and wildlife trafficking.
+Its conservation is vital.
+Through sustainable ecotourism and environmental education, this winged jewel continues to be one of Peru’s most cherished natural wonders — and a powerful ambassador for biodiversity conservation.

 Andean Cock-of-the-rock: Peru’s National Bird that Enchants the Jungle and the World’s Heart.